21 Dec 2010

 I started working with Apache Shiro when it was still called JSecurity, and I have to say that it really rocks!
 I tried to use Spring Security (Acegi) in some projects, but the easiness and lean approach of Shiro is unbeatable.
 For a quick introduction, here's a quote from the project's site:

-Apache Shiro is a powerful and easy-to-use Java security framework that performs authentication, authorization, cryptography, and session management.
 With Shiro’s easy-to-understand API, you can quickly and easily secure any application – from the smallest mobile applications to the largest web and enterprise applications.

 Using Spring DI in your Gaelyk projects